loganmarchione/homelab-svg-assets/DISCLAIMER.md

 The code in this repository that I (Logan Marchione) created is licensed under the MIT license (see [LICENSE.md](LICENSE.md)).

 However, the SVG icons of homelab-related software, products, and brands are property of their respective owners.
 I am not affiliated with their owners, nor do I represent them.
-The usage of the SVG icons of homelab-related software, products, and brands is subject to their respective owners.
+The usage of these software, products, and brands does not imply endorsement of any kind.
+All icons/SVGs in this project are used for referential purposes only to accurately identify each software, product, and brand.
+All icons/SVGs in this project are not monetized in any way.
+It is up to the end-user to ensure proper use of each icon/SVG.
+Usage of this project and the icons/SVGs within constitutes acknowledgement of these conditions.

 # Updating of icons